open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry.md

-## Problem

-The currently recommended way to send Java logs with OpenTelemetry is to use the OTLP protocol.
-However some use cases require outputting logs to files or stdout, due to organizational constraints or reliability practices that require usage of files for logs.
+Sending Java logs with OpenTelemetry typically uses the OTLP protocol.
+However, some scenarios require logs to be output to files or stdout due to organizational or reliability needs.

-A common idea to collect logs centrally is to use existing unstructured logs, parse them with regular expressions, and enrich them with a few contextual attributes.
+A common approach to centralize logs is to use unstructured logs, parse them with regular expressions, and add contextual attributes.

-Regular expression parsing has turned out to be an anti-pattern because, even if the first steps are easy, the structuring of all the fields of log lines, including line break support for exceptions, and unplanned log format changes, proves to be very complicated and fragile.
-With unstructured logs and regular expressions, it's only a matter of time until parsing errors happen.
+However, regular expression parsing is problematic.
+While initially easy, it becomes complex and fragile when handling all log fields, line breaks in exceptions, and unexpected log format changes.
+Parsing errors are inevitable with this method.

 ## Solution

-Fortunately, the OpenTelemetry Java Instrumentation agent has just introduced a turnkey solution to convert logs from popular frameworks like SLF4J/Logback or Log4j2 into OTel compliant JSON logs on stdout with all the resource and logs attributes.
+The OpenTelemetry Java Instrumentation agent now offers an easy solution to convert logs from frameworks like SLF4J/Logback or Log4j2 into OTel-compliant JSON logs on stdout with all resource and log attributes.

-And by turnkey, we really mean it:
+This is a true turnkey solution:

-* No code or dependency changes in the code, just a few configurations changes that don't differ from typical of production deployment requirements
+* No code or dependency changes, just a few configuration adjustments typical for production deployment.
-* No complex field mapping in the log collector, just use the [OTLP/JSON connector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/otlpjsonconnector) to ingest the payload
+* No complex field mapping in the log collector, just use the [OTLP/JSON connector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/otlpjsonconnector) to ingest the payload.
-* Out of the box correlation between logs, traces, and metrics
+* Automatic correlation between logs, traces, and metrics.

+This blog post shows how to set up this solution step by step.

+* In the first part, we'll show how to configure the Java application to output logs in the OTLP/JSON format.
+* In the second part, we'll show how to configure the OpenTelemetry Collector to ingest the logs.
+* Finally, we'll show a Kubernetes-specific setup to handle container logs.

 ## Reference architecture